goal:

 When Your Child is Already on Medication

 If your child is already taking medication for sleep, create a plan to remove the medication, especially if your child is now sleeping successfully.
+Speak with your child’s pediatric care provider to learn about how you can stop the medication, especially if it’s no longer needed.

 Tapering Off Medication